elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type PointerEventType = $Values<typeof PointerEventType>;

+// Warning: (ae-missing-release-tag) "PointerOutEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface PointerOutEvent extends BasePointerEvent {
     // (undocumented)
     type: typeof PointerEventType.Out;
 }

+// Warning: (ae-missing-release-tag) "PointerOverEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface PointerOverEvent extends BasePointerEvent {
     // Warning: (ae-forgotten-export) The symbol "ScaleContinuousType" needs to be exported by the entry point index.d.ts